cosmosignosis/movioto/content/posts/sci-fi-slangs-you-should-know.md

 ![Robotic](/img/05/RUR.png "Robots")

-THe word Robot is just as iconic as the idea behind it.
+The word Robot is just as iconic as the idea behind it.
 Google describes the word Robot as a "machine resembling a human being" - now we have seen crazy stuff in the world of science fiction but this is truly the pinnacle imitation of god'sown creation.
 Robot was introduced for the first time in the Karel Capek's 1920 science fiction play R.U.R (Rossum's Universal Robots).
 The word Robot itself is derived from the Czech root word "robota" which means forced labour or servitude.
 The play is set in a dystopian world where the robots are rapidly replacing humans in every aspect of the life.
 It's been more than a century since the premiere of the play and even now the the premise of the play is just as relevant as the word Robot.
 However, the meaning of the word Robot has evolved from what Karel intended it to be.
 In the play Robot refers to artifical biological organism and not automated machines.